Sir John Douglas Cockcroft

 Affiliation at the time of the award: Atomic Energy Research Establishment, Harwell, Berkshire, United Kingdom

-Prize motivation: "for their pioneer work on the transmutation of atomic nuclei by artificially accelerated atomic particles."
+Prize motivation: “for their pioneer work on the transmutation of atomic nuclei by artificially accelerated atomic particles”

 Prize share: 1/2

 John Cockcroft was born into an English family active in the cotton industry.
 He studied mathematics and electrotechnical engineering in Manchester, with a break for military service during World War I. After working for a couple of years in electrotechnology, he came to Cambridge in 1924.
-Among other things, he started the Cavendish Laboratory there.
+Among other things, he worked the Cavendish Laboratory there.
 During World War II he worked on developing radar.
 After the war he worked primarily within the UK Atomic Energy Authority.
-John Cockcroft married in 1925 and had four daughters and a son.
+Cockcroft married in 1925 and had four daughters and one son.